enzo-project/enzo-e/doc/source/design/design-flux.rst

 The :p:`FluxData` class defines a collection of all :p:`FluxFaces` required by a Block to perform flux corrections.
-This includes all :p:`FluxFaces` on :p:`Faces` whose neighboring Block differs either in either mesh refinement or time step.  :p:`FluxFaces` for faces that require flux-correction come in conforming pairs, one set of fluxes corresponding to the Block, and one corresponding to the neighboring Blocks.
+This includes all flux arrays on :p:`Faces` whose neighboring Block differs in either mesh refinement level or time step.  :p:`FluxFaces` for faces that require flux-correction come in conforming pairs, one set of fluxes corresponding to the Block, and one corresponding to the block's neighbors.
 Flux arrays for the neighboring block are received in the flux refresh operation.
 Support for coarsening, adding, and differencing fluxes is the responsibility of the :p:`FaceFluxes` class; :p:`FluxData` is primarily a container.